Syncing 10,000 leads/mo? GET A DEMO

 Slideshow Facebook ad example

-If you don’t have the means to create an eye-catching video, slideshow Facebook ads are your next best option.
+If you don’t have the means to create an eye-catching video, Slideshow Facebook ads are your next best option.
 This format lets you combine images and sound to design video-like ads that tell a story.
 Besides, they are incredibly affordable for marketers and load well at every connection speed.
-You can see a slideshow Facebook ad example here:

 Source: Mund Mund Media

-Facebook collection ads are designed to help make purchase decisions and improve the user’s experience while doing so.
+Collection ads are designed to help make purchase decisions and improve the user’s experience while doing so.
 They drive high shopping intent clicks by showcasing a large number of your products at once, increasing the odds of someone seeing something they like.

 Facebook collection ad examples